 5. Is my employment history presented in reverse chronological order?

 Your employment history must be laid out in reverse chronological order because your most recent experience is the most relevant.
 Plus, structuring your CV in this way allows the recruiter to read back and see how you've progressed.

-Since your most recent role is likely to show your largest skill set, you want the recruiter to read this first because it proves how talented you are.
+Since your most recent role is likely to show your most impressive skill set, you want the recruiter to read this first.

 6. Have I included employer names, job titles, and start and end dates for each position?

 At the very least, each position listed in your employment history or career summary must feature the company name, your job title(s), and the start and end dates of each position.
 It's also customary to include the location if it's relevant.
 You could write the details like so:

 Mmm yyyy – mmm yyyy Company Name, Location